deb-intel/GramineTest/Documentation/index.rst

 This section describes how to develop Gramine.
 It contains instructions on how to install Gramine from binaries, install dependencies, set up debugging and other processes necessary for Gramine development.

 - :doc:`Build Gramine from source files<devel/building>` - Build Gramine and ensure all the dependencies installed with proper drivers.
-This option requires a more work but allows you to chose build options.
+This option requires a more work but allows you to choose build options.
 - :doc:`Set up Debugging<devel/debugging>` - Configure Gramine with Gnu Debugger (GDB) and setup compiling optimizations.
 - :doc:`Implement a new system call<devel/new-syscall>` - Define the interface of the system call, add, import, and Implement new PAL calls if needed.